sanaNbz95/kalah-agent/README.txt

-We use alpha-beta pruning algorithm with shallow checker.
+Kalah agent with alpha-beta pruning algorithm and shallow checker.